Lachlan-Mayne/english-notes/pete r/Marketing.md

 - E.g. Wheat from resource market made into bread in industrial markets

 **Intermediate Markets:**
-- Purchasers of finished goods to sell onto wholesalers
+- Purchasers of finished goods from wholesalers to individuals
-- E.g. buying
+- E.g. Business buying from another business to sell to individuals
--

 **Mass Markets:**
 -

 **Consumer Markets:**
+- Purchased to sell directly to consumers
--
+- Woolworths

 **Niche Markets:**
 -